ZeeSpire/zss-afk-site/_posts/en/2022-02-28-frederiksborg-castle-1-day-trip-from-copenhagen.markdown

     </a>
 </div>

 There is a symmetrically constructed Baroque Garden with perfectly straight hedges.
 There is also a romantic, English-style garden, where the small Bath House Castle is located.
 There are many small lakes and each one is unique and has its own beauty.
 You can also enjoy a delicious brunch at Cafe Havehuset located in the gardens.
-Here is their [menu]( https://cafehavehuset.dk/en/menu/){:target="_blank"}.
+Here is their [menu]( https://cafehavehuset.dk/en/menu/){:target="_blank" rel="nofollow"}.

 After a full, but very pleasant day, we returned to Copenhagen, and we kindly recommend to anyone who has a spare day to visit Frederiksborg Castle.